Raise a glass as we toast 19 years of WordPress.

 The world’s most used content management system celebrates 19 years of powering everything from blogs to eCommerce stores.
 To celebrate, we’re looking at the top reasons we love WordPress and the most significant developments from the platform in the last 19 years.

 If you’re new to WordPress, we hope this post illustrates why the platform is beloved by technical novices and experienced developers alike.
 WordPress powers more than 40% of websites around the world.
 Keep reading to see why you should use WordPress.
-Also, consider downloading our e-book, Why Switch to WordPress (and how to do it).

 Why We Love WordPress